 Dr Lia Blaj-Ward (SFHEA) oversees the planning, design, delivery, and evaluation of English for Academic Purposes provision in the School of Architecture, Design and the Built Environment and the School of Art and Design.
-She contributes to the implementation of NTU’s learning, teaching and professional development framework through the in-house professional recognition scheme and through participating in TILT activity.

 Lia conducts and publishes research to inform pedagogic practice and strategy development alongside two interconnected strands:

 - the development and evaluation of academic literacies provision (EAP and EMI) in higher education contexts and